 Traditional PBM models represent a conflict of interest with an employer’s fiduciary responsibility (“when you have a partner who makes money off of your drug spend, you have misaligned objectives”).
 You want your PBM to be able to make money, but in the right areas.
 When you don’t have transparency, you can’t know if the employer is meeting its fiduciary responsibility and acting in its plan participants’ best interests.

 By going to the Navitus model, employers gain full access to data to know where their costs are going.
-Employers tend to buy on a “spreadsheet basis” (i.e. high discounts and rebates) when they should also be looking at drug mix.
-If you just look at the discount, you don’t realize that that is the minimum in the Navitus model and you get all the upside as an employer.
+Employers tend to buy on a “spreadsheet basis” (i.e. high discounts and rebates) when they should also be looking at drug mix and the lowest net cost.
+If you just look at the rebate guarantee, what you don’t realize that is the minimum in the Navitus model and you receive all forms of revenue as an employer.
+The only revenue Navitus receives is a pharmacy administrative fee.

-Dave Ostendorf (Health Exchange Resources)
+Dave Osterndorf (Health Exchange Resources)

 Navitus employer clients have seen very favorable PMPM medical costs like Praxair’s reported $59 PMPM.
 To understand what is driving those results, employers need to really think about who is really making the money in a traditional PBM model.
 Navitus has no incentive to buy drugs at a higher cost in order to obtain higher rebates.
 As an employer, you are able to see all of your data, including the actual cost of the drug and how much they are making.